nalester/review/03_exploring_SI.md

 case that if Speaker\_Side = B and Dyad = Male, then the speaker is male).

-Interestingly, I find fewer unique files than reported (183 here vs. 190 reported), but substantially more variable contexts (13,506 here vs. 9,065 reported).
-If I only rely on the column labeled “Total.Variable.Contexts”, I still arrive at a different value than the reported one (6,753 vs. 9,065).
+I find fewer unique files than reported (183 here vs. 190 reported) as well as a much lower number of variable contexts (6,753 vs. 9,065).
+But this appears to be the true value for the table as reflected by the row sums.

 Finally, I get fewer unique speakers than reported (30 vs. 34).